zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-09-configuration-file.markdown

 ### Set goals and controls: define measurements and alarms to keep your system within the desired values

-Controls enable you to set alarms for any of the Sokrates metrics.
-An alarm is defined with a desired range and tolerance.
+Sets goals and controls: define measurements and alarms to keep your system within the desired values.

 {% highlight json %}
 {